LouisDeOliveira/JAVA-ML/README.md

 - Sequential DNN models
 - Gaussian and Uniform weight initializer
 - Saving and loading sequential models
-- Train and Test loop on MNIST, 2 models to load (0.754 and .... accuracy respectively)
+- Train and Test loop on MNIST, 1 model to load (0.754 accuracy)

 # To Do:
 - Batching